 ·

-What was the arrangement made between yourselves and Nannucci that allowed
+What was the arrangement made between yourselves and Nannucci that

 the Ancillotti name to be used on Lambretta accessories?